kammitama5/kammitama5.github.io/_posts/2018-7-3-Tuesday-July-3rd.md

 ## It's Tuesday
 - But I'll do a re-cap of yesterday, too.
 - It was Bobby Findler's birthday!
-I happened to be doing Racket and saw this in my IDE on Monday!
+I happened to be doing Racket and saw this in my IDE (Dr. Racket) on Monday!

 <img src="/images/bobby_f/bobby_birthday.png" width="200">